GodswillEdet/djangoer/README.md

 # djangoer
-A production-ready template for Django applications
+A production-ready template for Django applications,

 ## Introduction
 This Django template was created out of a need for consistent structure for projects with a setup that's easy to understand and use with as minimal additional setup as possible.